 According to the Graduate College, the written and oral portions of the comprehensive examination should take place at least six months prior to the Final Oral Examination (defense of dissertation), and they must be completed no less than 3 months ahead of the oral defense of the dissertation.
 CHEE department requirements are stricter: the written and oral portions of the comprehensive exam must be completed by the end of the fall semester of the student's third year (assuming a re-take, by September 30 otherwise) and at least 12 months prior to the defense of the dissertation.
-The Oral Comprehensive Examination is performed upon successful completion of the written portion of the Comprehensive Exam as outlined in Section 4.1.7 herein.
-The exact time and place of the oral comprehensive examination must be scheduled with the department and approved in GradPath using the Announcement of Doctoral Comprehensive Exam form before the exam can take place.
+The Oral Comprehensive Examination is performed upon successful completion of the oral comprehensive examination must be scheduled with the department and approved in GradPath using the Announcement of Doctoral Comprehensive Exam form before the exam can take place.
 The Announcement of Doctoral Comprehensive Exam form must be submitted and approved at least two weeks (10 business days) in advance of the scheduled exam date.